CARES Act funding is closed.

 Learn More

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act is federal legislation that provides a variety of financial support to individuals and organizations affected by the COVID-19 (novel coronavirus) pandemic.
+The Coronavirus Response and Relief Supplement Appropriations Act, 2021 (CRRSAA) is federal legislation that provides a variety of financial support to individuals and organizations affected by the COVID-19 (novel coronavirus) pandemic.

-The CARES Act includes a Higher Education Emergency Relief Fund (HEERF) that provides more than $14 billion in emergency funding to higher education.
-Of those funds, more than $6 billion must go directly to students in the form of emergency financial aid grants (HEERF-student share) for expenses related to the disruption of campus operations due to the COVID-19 crisis.
+CRRSAA includes a Higher Education Emergency Relief Fund II (HEERF II) that provides an additional $21.2 billion in emergency funding to higher education.
+Of those funds, more than $6 billion must go directly to students in the form of emergency financial aid grants (HEERF II-student share) for expenses related to the to the COVID-19 crisis.

-South Plains College will receive funds that will be provided directly to students for their expenses related to the disruption of campus operations due to coronavirus, such as food, housing, course materials, technology, health care, and child-care.
-The other half may be used by the college to cover costs associated with significant changes to the delivery of instruction due to the coronavirus.
+South Plains College will receive funds that will be provided directly to students for their expenses related to the coronavirus, such as food, housing, course materials, technology, health and mental care, child-care, and payment of current term tuition and fees.
+The other part of the allocation may be used by the college to cover costs associated with significant changes in operations due to the coronavirus.

-We are committed to assisting all eligible students that may have been impacted by the coronavirus pandemic to the greatest extent possible with the CARES Act funds available.
+We are committed to assisting all eligible students that may have been impacted by the coronavirus pandemic to the greatest extent possible with the CRRSAA funds available.
 The actual amount each student will receive is based on the number of applications received and the funds available.
-Students will be served on a first come, first served basis.
-Awards will be based on your needs, but typically under $1000.
+Students will be served on a first come, first served basis with priority given to those students with the greatest need.
+Awards will be based on your needs as identified on an application, but typically under $2,000.
 Students are encouraged to provide receipts for items to help justify the expenses.

 No. This is an emergency grant to help you manage unexpected expenses related to the coronavirus, and it will not have any impact on other financial aid you have or may be eligible to receive.